Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Removing an Assault Charge from a Record

 Many individuals wonder if they can have an assault charged removed from their record.
-In situations where the court found that a person was not guilty, or the case was ultimately dismissed, an individual may be able to have their assault record removed from their criminal record.
+In situations where the court found that a person was not guilty, or the case was ultimately dismissed.
+As a result, an individual may be able to have their assault record removed from their criminal record.

 Contact an Aggravated Assault Defense Attorney